jmadala/workshop-cultivating-coders/README.md

 The necessary files can be found here: https://github.com/openshift/origin/releases/tag/v1.2.0 (scroll to the bottom)

 Download the file appropriate for your machine.
 Then, go to your downloads folder, open the blue folder titled openshift-origin-client-tools...
-Inside the flder you will see a file simply titled "oc".
+Inside the folder you will see a file simply titled "oc".
 This is your oc exec file that you will place in a designated folder.
 We suggest you place this file under **home/opt/bin**.

-Once you complete extracting and moving the file, from the CL, you should be able to:`
+Once you complete extracting and moving the file, from the CLI, you should be able to type:
 ```
 $ oc version
 oc v1.1.0.1